stephen-bunn/facelift/docs/source/getting-started.rst

 ===============

 | **Welcome to Facelift!**
-| This page should hopefully provide you with enough information to get you started defining, serializing, and validating config instances.
+| This page should hopefully provide you with enough information to get you started detecting and recognizing faces.

 Installation and Setup
 ======================